Curious QNEIs from QNEC: New Bounds on Null Energy in Quantum Field Theory: Higher-dimensional quantum null energy inequalities

 At this point, we could continue to follow the steps of Section~\ref{sect:Rolphbound} to attempt to derive a higher-dimensional \boundName.
 But the attempt is doomed: no such bound exists.
 We have already hinted at this in our discussion at the end of that section, namely that within the context of free field theories, it is possible to construct a series of squeezed states with no lower bound on their null-energy density integrated along a single null geodesic.
 Also, as pointed out in \cite{Fliss:2021gdz}, further integrating this energy density along the transverse directions does not change this conclusion.
-In addition to the concrete counterexamples in free theory, there exists a general argument against a lower bound on null energy density integrated over a finite segment of a null geodesic which goes as follows: (1) the operator $\int \dd v\,g(v) T_{vv}$ with $g$ of compact support is not positive semidefinite, because there exist regions that are spacelike separated from a finite segment of the null line, \footnote{For an operator $\mathcal{T}$ to be positive semidefinite, it has to annihilate the vacuum.
-If $\mathcal{T}$ is a local operator smeared over a spacetime region $U$ and it annihilates the vacuum, then it annihilates all states $O_V \ket{0}$, with $O_V$ the set of operators in $V$, and $V$ a region spacelike separated from $U$.
-But, by the Reeh-Schlieder theorem \cite{Reeh:1961ujh}, the set of states $O_V \ket{0}$ is dense in the Hilbert space, so $\mathcal{T} = 0$.} and (2) then the operator can be made arbitrarily negative by a combination of rescaling and boosts that rescale $T_{vv}$ but leave $g(v)$ unchanged.
+In addition to the concrete counterexamples in free theory, there exists a general argument against a state-independent lower bound on null energy density integrated over a finite segment of a null geodesic which goes as follows.